rcyaon/layout-planner/README.md

 - **New netlist element:** map its SPICE prefix to a `DeviceKind` in `lib/netlist.ts`, and give it a size rule in `deviceSize()` in `lib/netlistImport.ts`.

-## Roadmap (not yet implemented)

-Differential-pair / current-mirror / OTA templates, array duplication, common-centroid & symmetry guides, guard-ring templates, power-grid planning, design-review comments, real-time collaboration, GDS/LEF annotation export, and a light theme.
-Netlist import could also auto-route wires from the connectivity it already stores on each device.
-The codebase is structured to make these additive.

-## Non-goals

-No DRC/LVS, no simulation, no process-correct layout generation.
-It complements — does not replace — Virtuoso, Magic or KLayout.